 Tips and Advice

-- Store dried strawberries in airtight containers or vacuum-sealed bags to extend their shelf life.
+- Store in airtight jars or vacuum bags to keep them fresh .

-- To rehydrate dried strawberries, soak them in warm water or add them directly to recipes requiring moisture.
+- To rehydrate , soak berries in warm water or add them to moist recipes .

 Uses for Oven Dried Strawberries